Connect with a certified trainer for free

 AC separations are usually the result of traumatic events, like falling on the shoulder or falling on an outstretched arm.

-AC separations are common in these sports:
+AC separations and collarbone injuries are common in:

 • Cycling